Ave Maria School of Law: Campus

 The school is a converted former retirement community in Vineyards that it initially leased, and later purchased, from Ave Maria University.
 The campus consists of academic facilities in five buildings, and residence facilities in apartments and sixteen villa housing units.
 The law library was converted from the community center, with a large reading room developed from the central auditorium and with activity areas repurposed to hold the collections.

+In addition to academic and administrative buildings, the campus includes the Cancro Family Wellness Center, a 21,740 square foot building.
+There is also on-campus housing for single students, families, faculty, and staff.

 Publications

-The Ave Maria Law Review is currently published by students at Ave Maria School of Law.
+The Ave Maria Law Review is published by students at Ave Maria School of Law.
 The school's moot court program publishes a magazine called The Gavel.
-The Law School External Affairs Office also publishes The Ave Maria School of Law Advocate, a yearly publication for alumni.
-From 2009-2018, the School published The Ave Maria International Law Journal.
+The law school previously published The Ave Maria School of Law Advocate, a yearly publication for alumni.
+From 2009-2018, the school published the Ave Maria International Law Journal.

 Rankings

-U.S. News & World Report ranks Ave Maria in the fourth tier of U.S law schools.
-Ave Maria touts its perennial rankings as the "most conservative" and "most devout" law school in the US by surveys such as The Princeton Review and PreLaw Magazine.
+In 2025, U.S. News & World Report ranked Ave Maria 153 among U.S law schools.
+School leaders tout the school's perennial rankings as the "most conservative" and "most devout" law school in the US by surveys such as The Princeton Review and PreLaw Magazine.

 The school was one of 114 private colleges nationwide to fail a federal financial responsibility test in 2007, 2008, and 2009.
 The school said its low asset-to-debt ratio was "typical of recently founded institutions" and "represents no change in our fiscal health and should not be cause for concern".
 In 2010, Ave Maria's Dean Milhizer stated that the school's finances were very strong and its fundraising results were improving.